-Size of the household - number of household members on the date of the interview, including persons temporarily away if the period of actual or foreseen absence is shorter than 6 months and the person has no other private address.
+- Size of the household number of household members on the date of the interview, including persons temporarily away if the period of actual or foreseen absence is shorter than 6 months and the person has no other private address.
 For persons studying away from home, the period of absence may be longer than 6 months, provided that the person has no private address and retains financial ties to other household members.
-Persons with a period of absence longer than 6 months, persons without financial ties to the household and persons temporarily present at the time of the interview who have their private address elsewhere are excluded.

-At work - during 2008 the prevailing economic activity status of these persons was employed (employees, self-employed, members of production cooperatives, unpaid family workers in family businesses).
-Persons drawing sickness benefits, students who apart from their study worked (in employment, private enterprise), pensioners or persons on maternity leave with regular income from work were also included.

-Dependent children - national definition in line with the Act 117/1995 on state social support; maximum age is 25, provided the person is still in education.

-Pensioners (without economic activity) - persons receiving pension from social security system (old-age, disability, survivor's) without regular income from work.

-Unemployed - persons who did not have a job at the moment but who wished to have one.
-Such persons did not have to comply with the strict ILO definition about actively seeking a job and readiness to enter one.

-Persons on parental leave - persons with prevailing status receiving parental benefit, without regular income from employment.

-Other persons - inactive persons caring for household or household members in the need of care, persons living on property income and others.

-Incomes are presented as household incomes, per capita incomes or equivalised incomes (using the standard and modified OECD equivalent scale) - see the headings of individual tables.
+Persons with a period of absence longer than 6 months, persons without financial ties to the household and persons temporarily present at the time of the interview who have their private address elsewhere are excluded. - At work during 2009 the prevailing economic activity status of these persons was employed (employees, self-employed, members of production cooperatives, unpaid family workers in family businesses).
+Persons drawing sickness benefits, students who apart from their study worked (in employment, private enterprise), pensioners or persons on maternity leave with regular income from work were also included. - Dependent children national definition in line with the Act 117/1995 on state social support; maximum age is 25, provided the person is still in education. - Pensioners (without economic activity) persons receiving pension (more than 6 months) from social security system (old-age, disability, survivor's) without regular income from work. - Unemployed persons who did not have a job for a predominant part of the year but who wished to have one.
+Such persons did not have to comply with the strict ILO definition about actively seeking a job and readiness to enter one. - Persons on parental leave persons whose full-time activity was a personal care for at least one child less than 4 years of age, less than 7 years of age if such a child was handicapped, and their main source of income was the parental benefit. - Other persons inactive persons caring for household or household members in need of care, persons living on property income and others. - Incomes are presented as household incomes, per capita incomes or equivalised incomes (using the standard and modified OECD equivalent scale) - see the headings of individual tables.